Table of Contents

 - was residing for 183 days or more during the 12 months immediately before the application in an Institution or accommodation for homeless persons as provided under section 10 of the Housing Act 1988.
 However, where such applicants have already been determined to be qualified for social housing support they should be referred to the local housing authority to have their housing needs addressed.

-There is no entitlement to Rent Supplement in respect of any applicant who resides within a HAP Designated area and does not satisfy the above conditions.
+There is no entitlement to Rent Supplement in respect of any applicant who does not satisfy the above conditions.

 Applicants who do not satisfy these conditions should be referred immediately to their local housing authority to have their housing needs addressed.
 The claimant’s eligibility for social housing support, including HAP, will be assessed by the local authority.